wikimedia/design-codex/RELEASING.md

 $ git commit -a
 ```
 This will prompt you for a commit message.
 Type `Update Codex from v1.2.33 to v1.2.34`, then leave
-a blank line, then paste the list of bugs from the preevious step.
+a blank line, then paste the list of bugs from the previous step.
 The full commit message should
 look like this:
 ```
 Update Codex from v1.2.33 to v1.2.34